zaber666/zaber666.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I am a Zaber.
-Currently, I am afirst year Master's (thesis) student at Virginia Tech.
-I'm working with multimodal learning.
+Currently, I am pursuing my Master's (thesis)  at Virginia Tech and expecting to graduate by May 2026.
+I'm working with LLMs and multimodal learning.
 Additonally, I have experience of working with deepfake detection, anomaly detection, and sign language analysis.
 I also have industry experience, where I built LLM based solutions to create an assistant for the clients to interact with the sevices.

 Currently, I am advised my [Dr. Chris Thomas](https://people.cs.vt.edu/chris/).
 Previously, I worked as [IQVIA]() as a machine learning enginner under the supervision of [Srikanth Sankaran Iyer](https://www.linkedin.com/in/srikiyer/).
 Moreover, I have also spent 2 years as a research intern at [Xu Lab](https://xulabs.github.io/) at Carnegie Mellon University, under the supervision of Dr. Min Xu.